Pork Ribs Arrabiata

 Cut ribs & finish sauce

-- Once food is done, remove Chef’s Pan from oven and check ribs.
+- Once food is done, remove Chef’s Pan from Brava and check ribs.
 Meat should easily pull from bones when pierced with a fork.
 If they are not yet tender, bake at 350°F for 15–30 minutes more.

 - Transfer ribs to large cutting board; cut between bones into individual ribs.